znuny/manual/source/admin/webservices/notification/index.rst

 Webservice Notification Request
 *******************************

 A separate request is executed for each recipient of the ticket notification, regardless of whether it is a regular or an additional recipient.
-The request contains all data of the invoker (use :ref:`Ticket::Generic<Invoker Ticket Generic>`).
+The request contains all data of the invoker (use :ref:`Ticket::Generic <PageNavigation admin_webservices_invoker_index>`).
 And, as mentioned earlier details about the the recipient.

 Use the debugger to learn more about the data which is passed to the invoker.